nyasa10/CareerSignal/README.md

 ## Overview

-CareerSignal is a placement intelligence platform designed to help placement cells, career counselors, and academic institutions monitor student readiness, identify recruitment funnel bottlenecks, and improve placement outcomes through data-driven decision-making.
+CareerSignal is a placement analytics and intelligence prototype designed to explore how data can be used to improve student placement outcomes.

-The project combines Python, PostgreSQL, SQL, and Power BI to transform raw placement data into actionable insights across student performance, recruitment efficiency, and employability indicators.
+The project combines Python, PostgreSQL, SQL, and Power BI to analyze student readiness, recruitment funnel performance, placement outcomes, and skill intelligence.
+By transforming raw placement data into actionable insights, CareerSignal demonstrates how institutions can leverage analytics to make better placement-related decisions.

 ---